elena5875/Restaurant_Django/README.md

 time: the user was supposed to see a dropdown menu where the user can choose between 5pm till 11 pm No matter what code I do the dropdown menu would not work in the website but would work in django administration.

+I have encountered also an issue where the in smaller screens the gallery pictures and the menu icons are not all displayed or the pictures are too big.

 Submit button: When the user clicks the submit button, it should automatically store the data to django admin
      and at the same time create a mock email stating that the reservation has been successful.